kubestellar/kubestellar/docs/content/direct/core-chart.md

 3. An **OpenShift** cluster

-When using this option, one is required to explicitely set the `isOpenShift` variable to `true` by including `--set "kubeflex-operator.isOpenShift=true"` in the Helm chart installation command.
+When using this option, one is required to explicitly set the `isOpenShift` variable to `true` by including `--set "kubeflex-operator.isOpenShift=true"` in the Helm chart installation command.

 ## KubeStellar Core Chart values